Let’s look at the key reasons that are pushing Amphenol Corporation (APH) to new highs - News Daemon

 Amphenol Corporation (NYSE: APH) Trading Performance Indicators

-Check out the current performance indicators for Amphenol Corporation (APH).
-In the past quarter, the stock posted a quick ratio of 1.80.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.57.
-Likewise, its price to free cash flow for the trailing twelve months is 30.68.
+You can see what Amphenol Corporation (APH) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 1.80.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.61.
+Likewise, its price to free cash flow for the trailing twelve months is 31.03.

 Technical Analysis of Amphenol Corporation (APH)

-Analysing the last 5-days average volume posted by the [Amphenol Corporation, APH], we can find that recorded value of 2.78 million was better than the volume posted last year of 2.56 million.
-As of the previous 9 days, the stock’s Stochastic %D was 55.97%.
-Additionally, its Average True Range was 1.34.
+Analysing the last 5-days average volume posted by the [Amphenol Corporation, APH], we can find that recorded value of 2.42 million was lower than the volume posted last year of 2.55 million.
+As of the previous 9 days, the stock’s Stochastic %D was 81.81%.
+Additionally, its Average True Range was 1.25.

 Amphenol Corporation (NYSE: APH) Key Stats